sameerak/GeoDataAnalysis/README.txt

 - Gabriel Graph is constructed using the Delaunay triangulation as the input [7].

 Stepping Stone Graph [8]
-- Graph useful to analyze movement aspects of a data set.
+- A graph useful to analyze movement aspects of a data set.

+Diversion Graph
+- A graph similar to the Stepping Stone Graph, but faster to create.

 [1] https://www.geotools.org/